Advanced import settings

 ISO-8859-1

-Controls which row contains your column headers.
+This tells the importer which row has your column headers.

 Start Row